I created a groundbreaking app to treat tinnitus.

 Back to top

-The science behind my tinnitus treatment app is that noise or music, EQ modified with a spectral notch, reduces cortical activity around the Center Frequency of the notch.
-When we set the notch around your ‘tinnitus frequency’ (best for tonal tinnitus), this reduces your tinnitus symptoms with just a few uses – used every day, my app could keep your tinnitus away forever.
+The science behind my tinnitus treatment app is that noise or music, EQ modified with a spectral notch, reduces cortical activity around the frequency of the notch.
+When we set the notch around your ‘tinnitus frequency’ (best for tonal tinnitus), this reduces your tinnitus symptoms with just a few uses.
+Used every day, my app could keep your tinnitus under control or significantly reduced forever.

 Why use this app?

-There are similar therapies available out there as downloaded desktop applications, but they charge upwards of $30 per month to use!
-I also wanted the therapy to be convenient and portable, so I made it into an app.
-I’ll leave it up to you 🙂 Get the app, or learn more here.
-You can check out all my other apps here.
+There are similar therapies available out there, available as downloaded desktop applications which you need to install on your computer, but they charge upwards of $30 per month to use!
+I wanted the therapy to be convenient and portable, so I made it into an app.
+I’ll leave it up to you.
+Get the app, or learn more here.

 Tinnitus Therapy Facebook page